HenrikSamuelsson/c-terms/README.md

 **data model** The collection of choices made by a C implementation about the sizes of the fundamental types.

+**escape sequence** Sequence of characters representing another character or sequence of characters, needed for example to be able to have a newline character in a string.

 **for statement** Control statement that provides iterative execution, also known as **for loop**.